NForza/k8s-labs/ghost/README.md

           defaultMode: 420
           name: ghost-config
 ```
+You can save this file as ghost.yaml

-One thing to note here is that we are copying the config.js file from a different location into the location where Ghost expects to find it, since the ConfigMap can only mount directories, not individual files.
+One thing to note here is that we are copying the config.production.json file from a different location into the location where Ghost expects to find it, since the ConfigMap can only mount directories, not individual files.

 Ghost expects other files that are not in that ConfigMap to be present in its directory, and thus we cannot simply mount the entire ConfigMap into /var/lib/ghost.